filippocerfeda/czerocase-logging/README.md

 czerocase-logging
 ==============

-Module "logging" for the framework CZeroCase
+Module "logging" for the framework CZeroCase.
+Implementation the logging interface designed in the czerocase-core.

 CZEROCASE Project